GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_data_classification.md

 ## Single symbol classification

-By default, QGIS visualizes all layers in the `Single symbol` setting.
-This means all the features of a layer are visualized the same.
+By default, QGIS visualises all layers in the `Single symbol` setting.
+This means all the features of a layer are visualised the same.
 In this setting, you can change many parameters like colour or opacity __but you can not classify any data!__

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/Single_symbol_video.mp4"></video>